rafiulislam1306/AmolnamaExpo/README.md

 3. **Provide Find & Replace:** Give the user exact, word-for-word code replacements.
 Do not say "modify the function" — give the exact block to overwrite.
    - *Format:* "Open **[filename]**.
 Find this exact code: `[old code]`.
 Replace it with: `[new code]`."
 4. **Never Guess File Contents:** If a file has not been pasted in this session, always ask for it.
 Never reconstruct it from memory or session history (Rule 5).
+5. **Always Read Legacy Source Before Porting:** Identify the legacy file from Section 1, ask the user to paste it, then write the native code (Rule 6).

 ---